First 0.830 COR FAIRWAY WOODHEAD

 2007 – Wishon Golf 949MC Woods

-In 2004, with the 515GRT woods, Wishon Golf was the first company to introduce a fairway wood design which achieved the 0.830 COR limit imposed by the USGA.
+With the introduction of the 515GRT woods, Wishon Golf was the first company to introduce a fairway wood design which achieved the 0.830 COR limit imposed by the USGA.
 Previously, it had been felt that the much smaller face height and face area of typical fairway woods prevented the face from being able to flex inward enough to achieve such a high COR.
-In 2007, TWGT went one step better by engineering a set of woods with a more shallow face height than the 515GRT woods that still had a COR of 0.830.
+In 2007, TWGT went one step further by designing a set of woods with a more shallow face height than the 515GRT woods that still had a COR of 0.830.

 The face height of the 515GRT woods was designed to be 36mm tall.
-For skilled players, this is not a face height they find to be difficult to hit well up in the air to fly off a normal lie on the fairway.
-But for average to less skilled golfers, a fairway wood with a 36mm face height can look too tall and can bring about a lack of confidence in the golfer’s mind that can affect their ability to easily get the ball up to fly for normal fairway lies.
+For skilled players, this is not a face height that is difficult to hit the ball well up in the air off a normal fairway lie.
+But for average to less skilled golfers, a fairway wood with a 36mm face height can look too tall and can bring about a lack of confidence in the golfer’s mind that can affect their ability to easily get the ball up high enough to achieve maximum carry distance for normal fairway lies.
+Thus the 515GRT was not a model that average to less skilled players could take advantage of to gain an increase in distance from the high COR face.

-This was the thought that prompted Tom to go to work to see if he could push the envelope of small face/high COR design to create a fairway wood with a shorter face height that still could achieve a COR at the maximum level allowed by the Rules of Golf of 0.830.
+Trying to create a high COR fairway wood model for all levels of players is the concept that drove Tom to determine if it was possible to push the envelope of small face/high COR design and create a fairway wood with a shorter face height that still could achieve the maximum COR at the maximum allowed by the Rules of Golf.

-This breakthrough in fairway wood design became possible with the T to enable the smaller face of the 949MC to still flex inward the same amount as the larger face area of the 515GRT.
-In addition, Wishon used a totally new even higher strength steel alloy than had been used to make the 515GRT woods to enable the 949MC faces to be made thinner but still be durable enough to withstand a clubhead speed up to 125mph without failing.
-With their 32mm face height, the 949MC fairway woods offer golfers a completely unique performance combination of a more shallow face for easier playability but still with a 0.830 COR for more distance.
+This breakthrough in fairway wood design was facilitated by the use of a totally custom formulated higher strength steel alloy named HS300 to enable the faces of the 949MC to be made thinner than the faces of the 515GRT but still durable enough to withstand a clubhead speed up to 125mph without failing.
+With their 32mm face height, the 949MC fairway woods offer golfers a completely unique performance combination of a more shallow face for easier playability but still with maximum COR for more distance.